 Typical features of pelvic girdle pain include:

 Anatomical changes to the musculoskeletal system cause postural compensations, which strain the lower back as the placement of weight in the body shifts.
 Pregnant women may experience pain originating in the lower back and radiate into the thighs, buttocks, and legs which could be related or confused with sciatica symptoms.
-Back pain, in some cases, can also become chronic even after labor.
+Back pain, in some cases, can also become chronic even after labour.
 The lumbar spine (lower back) undergoes lordosis, which is an increase in the c-shaped curvature, as the baby grows, and strains the muscles and ligaments surrounding this area.

 Often this back pain worsens at night (especially when lying down) as the expanding uterus places pressure on the vena cava (a major blood vessel) and blood flow to the lumbar spine and pelvis is effected.

 Lower back pain can cause upper back pain too as the muscles in the lumbar spine tighten and create tension up the spine.
 Lower back pain, upper back, and rib pain are also caused by anatomical shifts and changes.
 As the uterus grows it presses against the top of the ribs and diaphragm this causes less space to be available for the diaphragm and ribs to expand and contract efficiently for deep breathing therefore shallow breathing is common.
 This may also cause hiccups.

 Using conscious breathing techniques allows the body to create space for the diaphragm and the muscles surrounding the ribs to release.